Singapore’s growth is far less than economists hoped for with critics suggesting the nation’s manufacturing industry is to blame.

 A Shift in Singapore’s Main Industries?

 New York blogger Dominic Basulto acknowledges Singapore’s innovative abilities.
-He commends the country on how well they have and can adapt to changing global economic conditions, specifically within innovative industries.
-The Jurong Island project is a great example of this.
+He commends the country on how well they can adapt to changing global economic conditions, specifically within innovative industries.

 Singapore’s track record of innovation is staggering given their economic history in the past 50 years.
 The city-state transitioned through many stages of economic development in very little time.
-But does this mean they will respond effectively to the slowdown from the results of Q2?
-The answer is most likely yes, though Basulto also notes a slower Chinese economy could also affect Singapore’s outlook.
+But does this mean they will respond effectively to the current slowdown?

-With the US regaining strength and China also stabilizing after a turbulent period, the Ministry of Trade and Industry reassured the Singapore economy is “unlikely to weaken further”.
-This means although the decline of certain sectors may be occurring now, other sectors could still blossom in the near future.
+With the U.S. regaining strength and China also stabilizing after a turbulent period, the Ministry of Trade and Industry said the Singapore economy is “unlikely to weaken further”.
+Certain sectors are declining now, yet others could still blossom in the near future.